Declan Costello: Judicial career

 After the Widdy Island investigation, Costello was appointed chairman of two committees: one created for the development of a national youth policy, and the other to guide the charity sector's governance; both produced comprehensive reports but their findings were effectively ignored.
 In 1985 Costello upheld the firing of Eileen Flynn, an unmarried woman who had given birth to a child while working as a teacher at a Catholic-run school.
-He ultimately supported the nuns who ran the school and their contention that Flynn's “conduct was capable of damaging” their efforts to uphold Catholic “norms of behaviour”.
+He ultimately supported the nuns who ran the school and their contention that Flynn's "conduct was capable of damaging" their efforts to uphold Catholic "norms of behaviour".

 Costello's decisions as a judge were informed by his belief "that the Irish constitution was best understood in the light of its Christian preamble and of passages acknowledging an ethical order superior to formal law."
 Based on this interpretation, Costello believed that "Irish judges could override laws that contravened the classical Christian iteration of natural law as formulated by St Thomas Aquinas, which stressed morality and economic justice."
 Conversely, Costello advised Irish judges to practice utmost restraint in actually exercising these powers.

-In 1989 Costello ruled on matters involving "the limits of judicial authority"; During O'Reilly v.
+In 1989, Costello ruled on matters involving "the limits of judicial authority".
+In O'Reilly v.
 Limerick Corporation (1989), Costello ruled that the courts could not adjudicate over the state's distribution of public resources, as this required specialist knowledge.
-In 1993, Costello ruled "that the Office of Public Works was not exempt from the planning process."
+In 1993, Costello ruled "that the Office of Public Works was not exempt from the planning process".
 In 1995, Costello ruled that a "withholding tax" was unconstitutional, a decision which was said to have cost the state around £60 million.

 The X Case

-In 1992 Costello was drawn into one of the most high-profile legal cases in the history of the Irish state.
-In February the Attorney General of Ireland, Harry Whelehan, wanted an injunction for the high court due to the restraining of a 14-year-old, by Costello, who was a victim of statutory rape, known by 'X', from travelling outside of Ireland for have an abortion.
-Costello was forced to weigh the argument that there was a high probability of "X" committing suicide unless they were allowed to travel against the argument that a 1983 constitutional amendment in Ireland explicitly granted the "right to life" to the fetus.
-Costello made the decision "that the certainty of the fetus dying in an abortion outweighed the possibility of a suicide", and granted the injunction.
+In February 1992, the Attorney General, Harry Whelehan, sought an injunction from the High Court to restrain a 14-year-old girl, known as "X", who was a victim of statutory rape, from travelling outside the State to obtain an abortion.
+The case came before Costello, who was forced to weigh the argument that there was a high probability of "X" committing suicide unless she were permitted to travel against the "right to life of the unborn" contained in the constitution following the Eighth Amendment in 1983.
+Costello held "that the certainty of the fetus dying in an abortion outweighed the possibility of a suicide", and granted the injunction.
 The response was explosive; there was international condemnation of the decision.
-On 26 February the Supreme Court of Ireland overturned Costello's ruling.
+On 26 February the Supreme Court overturned Costello's ruling.
 Costello's ruling was opined to be in breach of European law, which "protects the right to travel for services lawfully provided" in other EU countries, although an official ruling on that thinking was avoided.
-That same year, a constitutional amendment was created that guarantees "the right of a pregnant woman to go abroad".
+In November 1992, a constitutional amendment to permit travel was approved in a referendum.